cultureamp/devbox-extras/plugins/ca-python-standard/README.md

 * Installs [`poetry`](https://python-poetry.org) to manage package installation
 * Installs `poetry-codeartifact-auth` as a poetry plugin
-* Checks that you have an appropriate environment variable set to point to an AWS role which can access CodeArtifact, or you are using granted
+* Uses a pre-configured AWS role for authentication
 * Installs [`pre-commit`](https://pre-commit.com) hooks, if the `pre-commit` package is present in `pyproject.toml` (or `pre-commit` is installed externally).

 ## Usage

 This plugin is designed to work for common cases with minimal extra configuration needed.
-See notes above about environment variables you may wish to set in some cases, eg `POETRY_CA_AUTH_METHOD`.

 The main thing to know is **the package installation step doesn't run by default** (you don't want to always run in an init hook as it's expensive).
 The package installation can be run using the auto-created `python-install` script using